 By the end of the metal work, I estimate about 85% of the metal was replaced with new.
 Here is a picture of most of the metal, not including the rear quarter panels and the front fenders.
 Once assembled, we sandblasted and undercoated.

 We first coated the entire car with a water-based self etching vinyl primer.
-Then we used at a epoxy primer, finally coating everything that wouldn't show with a bed-liner material.
+Then, we used an epoxy primer and finally coating everything that wouldn't show with a bed-liner material.

 I was committed to getting the gabs straight and the parts as straight as possible.
 Afterall, Pops wanted to keep this critter in its original black.
 Every imperfection was going to show.